Sanathns/Association_Rules/README.md

 # Association_Rules
-This repository contains my implementation of association rule mining algorithms
+This repository contains my implementation of association rule mining algorithms, such as Apriori or FP-Growth, as part of my data science course.
+The assignment demonstrates my understanding of extracting frequent itemsets and generating meaningful rules from transactional data.
+The code is written in Python and includes documentation to help others understand and utilize the algorithms."